POUNCE// README

 R, Enter, or SpaceRestart after a game over or win

-Left / Right (title screen)Cycle the cat picker
+← / → or click (title screen)Cycle / select the cat picker

 The cat starts small.
 Bonking a red ?-style box from below pops a cat-food can; eating it grows the cat to big, which absorbs one extra hit before death.
 Bonking another box while big pops a magic fish; eating it grants the shooter state and the X-key fishbone projectile that arcs, bounces off the floor up to four times, and one-shots any enemy on contact.
 Hits revert the cat all the way back to small, Mario-style.